Glossary of Terms

 Key Grip

-The foreman of the grip department who works with the gaffer and the director of photography to delegate the various tasks required for the next series of shots and upcoming scenes.
+The Key Grip is the foreman of the Grip department who works with the Gaffer and the Director of Photography to delegate the various tasks required for the next series of shots and upcoming scenes.

 Line Producer

-Oversees all day-to-day aspects of the production, while trying to strictly adhere to the shooting schedule and still stay under budget.
+The Line Producer oversees all day-to-day aspects of the production while adhering to the shooting schedule and still staying under budget.

 Location Manager

-Responsible for scouting the locations called for in the script and evaluating their suitability.
+The Location Manager is responsible for scouting the locations in the script and evaluating their suitability.

 Location Scout